-The Convertible loan was recorded at a fair value of \$1,044 as of December 31, 2010, then subsequently remeasured at fair value with the increase in fair value of \$624 included in the Consolidated Statements of Operations as of March 31, 2011.
+The convertible loan was recorded at a fair value of \$1,044 as of December 31, 2010, then subsequently remeasured at fair value with the increase in fair value of \$624 included in the Consolidated Statements of Operations as of March 31, 2011.
 This security was measured at fair value on a recurring basis and classified in the "Significant Unobservable inputs (Level 3)" category.

+c.
 The carrying amounts of cash and cash equivalents, accounts receivable, accounts payable and other accrued liabilities approximate their fair value either because these amounts are presented at fair value or due to the relatively short-term maturities of such instruments.
 The carrying amount of the Group's other financial long-term assets and other financial long-term liabilities approximate their fair value.

-NOTE 7 - INVENTORY ON HAND:
+NOTE 8 - INVENTORY ON HAND:

-June 30 2011 Dec cember 31, 2010
+Septembe r 30 ember 31, 2010

-(\$ in thousands)
+(\$ ) (\$ in thousands)

-Finished goods \$ 318 \$ 957
+Finished goods \$ 445 \$ 957

-Work in process 1,049 573
+Work in process 1.
+222 573

-Raw materials and supplies 104 174
+Raw materials and supplies 238 174

-\$ 1,471 \$ 1,704
+\$ 1, 905 \$ 1,704

-NOTE 8 - RELATED PARTIES TRANSACTIONS
+NOTE 9 - RELATED PARTIES TRANSACTIONS

-In July 2010, the Company's board of directors approved new employment agreements for the Company's President and CEO.
+In July 2010, the Company's board of directors approved new agreements for the Company's President and CEO.
 The agreements were approved at the Company's shareholders meeting in March 2011, and are effective from April 1, 2011.